olincollege/404-swish-not-found/README.md

 # 404 Swish Not Found

-An automated basketball hoop that uses computer vision to track and return shots.
+An automated basketball hoop that uses computer vision to track shots, predict trajectory, and actuate the basketball hoop.

 ## Overview

 404 Swish Not Found is an open-source project that combines hardware and software to create an automated basketball hoop capable of tracking shots using computer vision and moving the hoop to make (almost) every shot go in.

 ## Features